ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

    **SEO → Connect Google Account** to authorize your Google account.
 4. All required PHP libraries, including the Google API client, are bundled in the plugin.
 No Composer setup is needed.
+5. If you cloned the repository for development, run `composer install` to pull the Google API libraries.
+Alternatively, download a packaged release that already includes the `vendor/` directory.

 If you plan to distribute or manually upload the plugin, you can create a ZIP archive with `bash bin/build-plugin.sh`.
 This command packages the plugin with